Play It Forward Therapy

 Personal Packs

-It always helps to have a little comfort and clean in your backpack!
-One area of occupational therapy is self-care and teaching kids the basics of grooming and hygiene.
-These personal care packs work great in a pinch.
 As party favors, each child receives a pencil pouch filled with hand sanitizer, a small tissue pack, cute bandaids and a few pieces of emergency candy to share with a friend or to cheer them up.
 Other Personal Care Pack item ideas: hair rubber band, nail file, face or hand wipes, gum or breath mints.

 Pack it light, wear it right!

-If you enjoyed these Back to School Ideas, be sure to check out how to choose the best backpack for your child!
 Does your child ever complain his or her backpack is too heavy?
 How much does it weigh?
 How can you lighten the load?
 Learn more about the American Occupational Therapy’s Recommendations for the best and most ergonomic ways to carry a back pack.
 Plus a bonus handout for moms on how to best hold a purse to prevent discomfort and avoid injury.
 Click here to read more.